ukparliament/ontologies/meta/weeknotes/2025/30/index.md

 * Patching and upgrading our [beloved egg timer](https://api.parliament.uk/egg-timer)&trade;, so the next time the calendars fail to sync, things will take care of themselves.
 Or so we hope.

 * Making our [beloved egg timer backwards compatible](https://ukparliament.github.io/ontologies/meta/weeknotes/2025/25/#the-work-it-just-never-stops).
-So that next time "your minister" says they want something done by a certain date, you can say either "certainly ma'am" or "not procedurally possible given your statutory duties, ma'am".
+So that next time your minister says they want something done by a certain date, you can say either "certainly ma'am" or "not procedurally possible given your statutory duties, ma'am".
 Depending on both the facts at hand and your mood.

 * Roping in [Arabella](https://bsky.app/profile/arabellalaw.bsky.social), [Iona](https://bsky.app/profile/singlecrow.bsky.social) and Cabinet Office Ben to test aforesaid reverse calculations.
 For which we would like to offer our gratitude.